• Home

 The Fallacy of the doctrine of Human Rights

-Free Citizens are considered to be the owners of their political jurisdictions, having all rights thereof.
-Free Citizens have rights but the rights we have are the rights of all citizens, but not the rights of all persons.
+Citizens are considered to be the owners of their political jurisdictions, having all rights thereof.
+Citizens have rights but the rights we have are the rights of all citizens, but not the rights of all persons.
 We have no entitlements and thus no claim to anything owned by others.
-Our authority comes from God and no man can rule over a free citizen.
+Our authority comes from God and no man can rule over a citizen nor a political jurisdiction under the control of citizens.
+These are churches.

-Our rights as a free citizen stem from the fact that we, as free citizens, have no rights because we are human.
+Our rights as a citizen stem from the fact that we have no rights because we are human.
 Our humanity is tied to our biology.
 Our lack of human rights means we have the same rights as all of our species.
 No one has a right not to be anything.
-Nor do we have a right to anything.
+Nor do we have a right to be anything.
 We have no right, for example, to be supported or taken care of by others.
-Everyone else has the same rights as me and you and this means they have no special obligation to care for us and we have no obligation to care for them.
+Everyone else has the same rights, we are equals.
+No one has a special obligation to care for another adult nor a right to be taken care of.

-No person has special rights or special status but this also means no one has a special status or claim on others.
-To claim one person is obligated to pay the costs of a person with another identity, is to give that identity a status not possessed by the people of another identity.
-Under Christ, we are persons of no special distinction or merit..
+To claim one person is obligated to pay the costs of another person, is to give that person or identity a status not possessed by the people or identity that is obliged to them.
+Under Christ, no one has special distinction or merit..

-Freeloaders are people of special rights and privileges.
+Freeloaders are people claiming special rights and privileges.
 The sources of these entitlements are many and diverse.
 Some freeloaders are entitled because they are born into wealth or title, some are entitled because of special talents or skills, some are entitled because of birth, or nationality, or race or religion or sexual orientation, or perhaps they are entitled because of economic status.
 Regardless, the Entitled believe that because of their identity they, by virtue of their identity, have been gifted with a special dispensation, a special claim to the world’s resources or a special claim to what is produced by others.
 Free citizens abjure all such claims.
 Our property rights are not qualified by the claims of others.
-We recognize only the rights of personal property and this is defined by the creative act.
-We own only what we create and have no obligation to provide others with what they did not create.
+We recognize only the rights of personal property, and this is defined by what we created directly or indirectly.
+We have no obligation to provide others with what they did not create.

 Along this same line of reasoning, "Native American" is an oxymoron.
 America and Canada are the creation of white men.
 Natives are groups of people pushed into the wilderness of this continent by people of a higher version of Siberian steppes culture.
 Natives in North America are more properly considered to be native migrants.
 White people are indigenous to America and Canada because we are embedded into these civilizations, we created them.
 Countries are political jurisdictions created by the formation of a social contract.
 The land they are on is owned by God.
 No people can just claim land as their own.
 We only have inalienable rights to the political jurisdictions we create.